Master of Science (M.S.): 24 hours of graded course work (5 core courses and 3 electives) + 6 hours of thesis preparation

 Master of Engineering (M.E.): 30 hours of graded course work (5 core courses and 5 electives)

 A student's M.S.
-Thesis Committee consists of the student's advisor and the second reader of the student's thesis.
+Thesis Committee consists of the student's advisor and a second reader of the student's thesis.

 Thesis Presentation and Defense

 The thesis presentation is to be open to all members of the university community and guests.
 During the Fall and Spring semesters, the presentation and defense are to be conducted during normal business hours and on a day that faculty are expected to be on campus.
 The Graduate Director must approve the date and time of presentations given during the summer sessions.